 Though I felt hesitant and afraid to ask for help, I managed to muster the courage to call a counsellor.

 Over the ensuing months, I worked through (a lot of) pain, overcame problematic coping behaviours, and began unearthing my true self—a process which continues to this day.
 Though this work was extremely difficult (it was the hardest “job” I’ve ever had), it was also incredibly rewarding.
 My world took on new depth, new colour.
 My life became more meaningful.

 My experience as a counselling client compelled me to become a counsellor & coach myself.
 After much fear and trembling, I enrolled in a Masters-level counselling program at Wilfrid Laurier University (which I completed in 2013).
 This decision has opened doors (both external and internal) I never knew existed.

 I consider it a privilege and honour to now get to work with my own clients as a counsellor & coach.
 Witnessing my clients’ growth and transformation is a beautiful thing.

 My background (academic and otherwise)

-I am a Registered Psychotherapist in the Province of Ontario and a member of the Ontario Association of Consultants, Counsellors, Psychometrists and Psychotherapists (OACCPP).
+I am a Registered Psychotherapist in the Province of Ontario and a member of the Ontario Association of Mental Health Professionals (OAMHP).

-I also teach geography and environmental studies courses part-time at Redeemer University College in Ancaster, ON.
+I am also an adjunct professor of geography and environmental studies at Redeemer University College in Ancaster, ON.
 Previously, I have worked as an teaching assistant, research assistant, intern psychotherapist, and environmental planner.

-On a more personal note, I currently live in beautiful Hamilton, ON, Canada, in a cozy century home with my wife and two young children.
+On a more personal note, I currently live in beautiful Hamilton, ON, Canada, in a cozy century home with my partner and two children.
 You can often find me outdoors with my kids in one of the many beautiful natural places surrounding our neighbourhood.